Leaving the Scene (Hit and Run) Charges in Las Vegas

 However, if you are involved in an accident and leave the scene without exchanging the proper information with the other parties involved, then you can be charged with the crime of leaving the scene of an accident in Las Vegas.

-If you have been involved in a hit and run accident and you are not sure what to do, call Joel Mann to help you get through this very stressful time.
-Joel Mann will help you determine what the best course of action would be in your case.
+If you have been involved in a hit and run accident and you are not sure what to do, call Joel M. Mann to help you get through this very stressful time.
+Joel M. Mann will help you determine what the best course of action would be in your case.
 From dealing with the authorities wanting to talk to you to advising you how to deal with getting your car back.
 Having an experienced hit and run attorney deal with the reality of your situation will be extremely helpful in reducing the impact this charge will have on your life.

 Las Vegas Hit and Run Defense Attorney